-Why is my dex not working?
+Why is my Dex not working?

 One day your medication is 'working' and then the next you don't feel like it's doing anything at all.
 Or perhaps it has stopped 'working' all together or you never really felt it 'worked' at all.
 Sound familiar?
 In this post we look at how your diet could be impacting the effectiveness of dexamphetamine (dex).
+Please note this information is also relevant to other amphetamine based medications eg: methylphenidate (Ritalin) and lisdexamfetamine (Vyvanse) etc.

 From the Dexamphetamine Product Information: Acidifying Agents: Gastrointestinal acidifying agents (guanethidine, reserpine, glutamic acid hydrochloride, ascorbic acid, fruit juices etc) lower absorption of amfetamines.
 Urinary acidifying agents (ammonium chloride, sodium acid phosphate etc) increase the concentration of the ionised species of the amfetamine molecule, thereby increasing urinary excretion.
 Both groups of agents lower blood levels and the efficacy of amfetamines.
 Alkalising Agents: Gastrointestinal alkalising agents (sodium bicarbonate etc) increase absorption of amfetamines.
 Urinary alkalising agents (acetazolamide and some thiazides) increase the concentration of the non-ionised species of the amfetamine molecule thereby decreasing urinary excretion.
 Click here for more information about interactions with other medications from the TGA's Dexamphetamine product information.